Mississippi College & Career Readiness Standards

-5.3.b.
-Analyze the relationship between early European settlers in America and the Native Americans they encountered in terms of conflict, cultural exchanges, property rights, and adoption of democratic ideas.
-(DOK 3)
+H.5.2.6.
+Analyze the relationship between early European settlers in America and the Native Americans they encountered.

 H.5.3.1.
-Identify influential leaders and groups responsible for the founding of those settlements (e.g., John Smith, Virginia; Roger Williams, Rhode Island; William Penn, Pennsylvania; Lord Baltimore, Maryland; William Bradford, Plymouth; John Winthrop, Massachusetts).
+Identify influential leaders and groups responsible for founding colonial settlements (e.g., John Smith, Virginia; Roger Williams, Rhode Island; William Penn, Pennsylvania; Lord Baltimore, Maryland; William Bradford, Plymouth; John Winthrop, Massachusetts).